balee555/FakeNewsDetector/index.md

 The answer is: ***Huffington Post**.
 Huffington Post is a well known liberal news outlet, and the output of our program aligns with the their  historically demonstrated ideological bias, heavily left leaning.

 ## What We Used

-#### SVM: Support Vector Machine
-#### NLTK: Natural Language Toolkit
+  - NLTK: Natural Language Toolkit
-#### Textblob: (Wrappers for NLTK)
+  - Textblob: Wrappers for NLTK
+  - Sci-Kit Learn: Machine Learning
+  - SVM: Support Vector Machine

 #### Sci-Kit Learn	(Machine Learning)
-Radial Kernel:
+A SVM with Radial Kernel:
-We used the Radial Kernel tool of Sci-Kit to plot the data points we derived from the articles that our program analyzed.
-The kernel makes hyperplane that is within the bounds that we set for the different groups, in this case [-1,1] The closer to -1 the more liberal an article is, and the closer to 1, the more conservative.
-The result would look something like the image below:
+We used a radial kernel for our SVM classifier from Sci-Kit to derive and plot features of our corpus.
+We tested linear and polynomial kernels, however the radial kernel outperformed both.
+We hypothesize that journalists and writers may use quotations or sarcasm when writing, which creates 'pockets' of left and right leaning cluster in k-space.
+The kernel makes hyperplanes around the bounds for the different groups, with a tune-able tolerance metric for flexiblity.
+The distance from the hyperplane to the article's k-dimensional datapoint is used to create a metric for measuring bias.
+The closer to -1 the more liberal an article is, and the closer to 1, the more conservative.
+Our SVM classifies our articles similar to the picture below:

 ![RadialKernel](http://scikit-learn.org/stable/_images/sphx_glr_plot_svm_kernels_003.png)